atimofeev/nixos-config/README.md

 # NixOS configuration with dotfiles

-This is my fist attempt on NixOS config and currently it's a work in progress in a very early stage.\
-A lot of changes are coming.
+NixOS configuration with Gnome DE, utilizing catppuccin-macchiato color theme for most apps.

 ## Apps & Features

-List of current apps and features of this config.
+List of configured apps and features of this config.
-Under active migration from my [dotfiles](https://github.com/atimofeev/dotfiles)

 ### Hardware